Noufal-ctrl/el_task4/README.md

 Build a binary classifier using Logistic Regression.

 2.Dataset:
-Used Breast Cancer Wisconsin dataset (or a custom CSV file).
+Used Breast Cancer Wisconsin dataset

 3.Tools Used:
 Python